nrshagor/ecommerce-app/README.md

 ### 🔐 Auth & SSO

 -   When user logs in here, the app generates a token and opens foodpanda-app in a new tab.
 -   The session cookie shared_session is used to maintain login state across both apps.

 ### ✅ Features

 -   Login / Register
 -   Dashboard with Go to Foodpanda button
 -   Shared SSO session
 -   Logout from both systems

 ### 🧪 Testing

 -   Login at: http://ecommerce.local:8000/login
 -   Dashboard auto-opens foodpanda login via secure SSO

+### 📂 Related App

+Be sure to set up Foodpanda App alongside this.